davepinch/pinchy.cc/content/topics/people/c/cicero/quotes/there-is-nothing-so-absurd-that-it-has-not-been-said-by-some-philosopher.md

 related: >-
   "What's a philosopher ?" said Brutha.
-"Someone who's bright enough to find a job with no heavy lifting," said a voice in his head. quote of: Cicero
+"Someone who's bright enough to find a job with no heavy lifting," said a voice in his head. quote of: Cicero see also: "Discourse on the Method, part 2, ¶ 4-2"
 type: quote
 tags:
   - philosopher